Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/surgeon.md

 # Extra Attack
 Starting at 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-#
+# Dexterous Maneuvers
-Starting at 11th level,
+Starting at 11th level, you have proficiency in Dexterity saving throws.
+If you're already proficient in them, you gain proficiency in Constitution saving throws instead.